Greg Morrison (footballer)

-Greg Morrison (born 19 February 1998) is a Scottish professional footballer who plays as a forward for side Rothes.
+Greg Morrison (born 19 February 1998) is a Scottish professional footballer who plays as a forward for side Clachnacuddin.

 Career

-Morrison came through the youth ranks at Ross County, scoring a number of goals and consistently was a standout performer alongside his half brother Owen Cairns.
+Morrison came through the youth ranks at Ross County, scoring a number of goals and consistently was a standout performer.
 He made his first-team debut for County against Aberdeen in January 2016.
 On 30 August 2017, he joined Scottish Championship side Dumbarton on loan until January 2018.
 He scored his first goal for the club on his 11th appearance, in a 2–2 draw with Queen of the South in November 2017.
 After making 15 appearances for the Sons, scoring once, Morrison returned to the Staggies at the end of his loan spell.
 In August 2018, Morrison was loaned to Elgin City.